pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1332 Continues with Dataframe

+Today I studied a brief about how the dataframe is built.
+I learned the difference between a Dataframe and a Dataset, it's curious about how Java called the dataframes, I feel a little sick, I hate when I have a cold, programming is complicated with a cold.

 #### Day 1331 Union Dataframes

 Today I did a union with two dataframes also I learned how to modify the name of the columns and how to add more columns in a dataframe, and fill the values in these columns.
 Manipulates Dataframes with Spark sometimes can be a little tedious because you need to ensure that the type of the value in the column is the same for the column to apply the union, well, I am happy because I am learning a new technology (Spark), learning a little about new field in Computer Science (Data Engineering) and the best I am learning all these things with Java, my main language.

 #### Day 1330 Study the Dataframe

 Today I have been studied about what is a dataframe and how it is built.
 I believe that this concept can be useful in my daily work activities because in my work I use the Pandas Python library and pandas also manipulate the data in a dataframe, tomorrow I continue studying and practicing with this concept with Spark and Pandas.
 I remember one time when I need to use both libraries in the creation of a CSV report with Java code.